monad-developers/hardhat-monad/README.md

 npx hardhat verify <CONTRACT_ADDRESS> --network monadMainnet
 ```

-Once verified, you can view your contract on the [Monad Explorer](https://testnet.monadexplorer.com).
+Once verified, you can view your contract on [MonadVision](https://monadvision.com).

 ## Customizing the Lock Contract